 In some cases, you might be able to seek compensation through U-Haul’s insurer instead.
 U-Haul offers its own coverage, which it calls Safemove and Safemove Plus.
 Drivers who purchase Safemove Plus have $1,000,000 worth of liability coverage for any property damage, bodily injury, or personal injury lawsuits that result from an accident they cause with the rental truck.

-If a U-Haul driver who caused the accident purchased this coverage when renting the vehicle, you don’ have to worry about the policy limits of that driver’s personal auto insurance policy.
-You can seek a settlement for your damages – up to a million dollars – directly from U-Haul’s insurance coverage.
+If a U-Haul driver who caused the accident purchased this coverage when renting the vehicle, you don’t have to worry about the policy limits of that driver’s personal auto insurance policy.
+U-Haul’s own insurance coverage can compensate you for up to $1 Million settlement for your damages.
+Call us so we can help with your U-Haul insurance claim.